 3. Create and configure your SAP Ariba account

 We would like to continue developing our relation and collaboration with you via the use of the Ariba Platform.
-The use of our platform will be mandatory for all our suppliers.
+The use of this platform will be mandatory for all our suppliers.
 Elia will cover the charges for the new members on the Ariba Platform.
 We therefore strongly rely on your cooperation to this change.
 For all questions or comments, do not hesitate to contact us at the following address: ariba.suppliers@elia.be

 Kind regards,